 NFPFHA members are primarily focused on recreational leisure and competitive riding: monthly trail rides, benefits, demonstrations, clinics, camp-outs, distance and endurance rides, obstacle challenges, speed events, cow work…Our Horses Do It All…so why shouldn’t we?

-Incorporated in 1987, the Mason Dixon Paso Fino Horse Association (MDPFHA) encompasses the states of New Jersey, Delaware, Pennsylvania, Washington D.C., Maryland, and West Virginia.
+Incorporated in 1987 under the Mason Dixon Paso Fino Horse Association (MDPFHA).
 Our vision is to be a “nationally recognized organization of informed and active members dedicated to supporting the equine community and celebrating the Paso Fino”.
 To that end, we strive not only to maintain our current membership, but to continue our growth through a variety of efforts.
-We focus on promoting the wonderful characteristics and versatility of the Paso fino.
-We strive to include all the varied interests of our members from showing, competitive and judged trail rides, falconery, cowboy mounted shooting, western dressage, and recreational riding.
+We focus on promoting the wonderful characteristics and versatility of the Paso Fino.
+We strive to include all the varied interests of our members from showing, competitive and judged trail rides, falconry, cowboy mounted shooting, western dressage, and recreational riding.
 To help promote and showcase our breed, we participate in the Maryland and Pennsylvania World Horse Expositions.
 Dedicated volunteers staff our MDPFHA booth at the expos, where we display the versatility of the breed through ridden demonstrations, photographs, videos, and a variety of printed material.
 Our professional trainers are there to answer specific questions about training, tack, and the qualities of the breed.

 The MDPFHA Spectacular Show is held at the Gloucester County DREAM Park, in Logan Township, NJ.
 Our show has grown to include other gaited breeds, as well as lunch time demonstrations, and a variety of entertainment during the Saturday evening barn party.
 Our show is designed to provide an opportunity to compete in a variety of different divisions in a fun and supportive environment.
 Year-end awards honor both the show horse, and members who log hours riding their horse, or promoting the Paso Fino through demos and parades.
 A multi-breed fun show allows our members to interact with other horse owners, while having fun and expanding the repertoire of our Paso Finos.